-Molecular docking analysis revealed a higher docking score in the interaction of Lep 30 peptide with ObR, making it a promising candidate for drug delivery purposes Table 1.
-It was suggested that the number of hydrogen and salt bridge bonds formed by the peptides is important in reciprocal physical interactions .
-Interestingly, despite the lower docking score, the LDP 14 peptide formed a staggering five hydrogen bonds and three salt bridge bonds with ObR, making it superior to Lep 30 in terms of peptide-ObR affinity Figure 1Aa-b.
+Molecular docking analysis revealed a higher docking score in the interaction of Lep 30 peptide with ObR, making it a promising candidate for drug delivery purposes (Table 1).
+It was suggested that the number of hydrogen and salt bridge bonds formed by the peptides is important in reciprocal physical interactions.
+52,53 Interestingly, despite the lower docking score, the LDP 14 peptide formed a staggering five hydrogen bonds and three salt bridge bonds with ObR, making it superior to Lep 30 in terms of peptide-ObR affinity (Figure 1Aa-b).
 These features indicate that interaction between peptides and receptors is not solely limited to the docking scores but also complex molecular mechanisms.
 It is thought that these data can open up new avenues of research in the field of pharmaceutical research and the development of novel treatments for various pathological conditions.
 MD simulations indicated significant insights into the stability and potential superiority of the LDP 14 and Lep 30 peptides.
-More importantly, the root means square deviation (RMSD) analysis showed that the LDP 14 has significantly better stability compared to the Lep 30 Figure 1B.
-Based on these findings, the use of multi-dimensional approaches, including stability and molecular docking, is mandatory in peptide analysis.
+More importantly, the root means square deviation (RMSD) analysis showed that the LDP 14 has significantly better stability compared to the Lep 30 (Figure 1B).
+Based on these findings, the use of multidimensional approaches, including stability and molecular docking, is mandatory in peptide analysis.
 Future research in this field holds great promise for unlocking new advancements in drug development.

 Table 1.
-The docking scores and ObR interactivity of Lep 30 and LDP 14 peptides were compared and represented.
+Comparing docking scores and ObR interactivity for Lep 30 and LDP 14 peptides.

-Rank (Lep 30) 1 2 3 4 5 Docking score -206.96 -204.39 -203.26 -200.95 -196.4 Confidence score 0.7575 0.748 0.7437 0.7348 0.7167 Rank (LDP 14) 1 2 3 4 5 Docking score -177.75 -168.65 -167.93 -166.8 -160.51 Confidence score 0.6353 0.5922 0.5887 0.5832 0.5524
+Rank (Lep 30) 1 2 3 4 5 Docking score -206.96 -204.39 -203.26 -200.95 -196.4 Confidence score 0.7575 0.748 0.7437 0.7348 0.7167 Rank (LDP 14) 1 2 3 4 5 Rank (LDP 14) Docking score -177.75 -168.65 -167.93 -166.8 -160.51